The Second Vatican Council taught that the celebration of the Eucharist is the “source and summit” of the life of the Catholic Church.

 Below you will find information explaining how the Catholic sacraments can be received at St Elizabeth’s.
 At the bottom of this page is a link if you are looking to explore a vocation to the priesthood or religious life.

-Baptisms are held by appointment and are usually performed at 11am on a Sunday morning.
+Baptisms are held by appointment and are usually performed at 11am on Sunday mornings, or during Sunday Mass.
 Before the baptism can proceed the parents or guardians need to complete a short programme of preparation.
 Our baptism coordinator is Mrs Bernadette Halsall.
 To enquire about having your child baptised and starting this process please download the baptism form and return to the parish office.
 You must normally live in the area covered by the parish.

 Have you ever thought of becoming a Catholic?